Spacetime-Meta/documentation/README.md

 The goal of this repository is to assemble a knowledge base for the community to build on top of Spacetime Metaverse

 Up to now you can get the following information:
-1. [The Whitepaper](https://github.com/Spacetime-Meta/documentation/blob/main/whitepaper.md): The developement guidelines and high level overview
+1. [Whitepaper](https://github.com/Spacetime-Meta/documentation/blob/main/whitepaper.md): The developement guidelines and high level overview